needle-mirror/com.unity.2d.psdimporter/Documentation~/PSDImporter.md

 3. Currently existing SpriteRects in the Project.

-## Experimental feature: Keep duplicate names <a name="Duplicate"></a>
+## Keep duplicate names <a name="Duplicate"></a>

 Unity’s default import behavior when there are duplicate names is to append "_[number]" to Sprites and SpriteRects it generates from source layers with identical names.
-Enable this experimental feature to instead have Unity give both Sprites/SpriteRects the exact same name as their source layer even if they have duplicate names.
+Enable this feature to instead have Unity give both Sprites/SpriteRects the exact same name as their source layer even if they have duplicate names.

 ## PSD File Importer Override